great-expectations/great_expectations/docs/tutorials/getting-started/connect-to-data.md

 :::note What does the configuration contain?

-- `ExecutionEngine` : The `ExecutionEngine` provides backend-specific computing resources that are used to read-in and perform validation on data.
-For more information on `ExecutionEngines`, please refer to the following [Core Concepts document on `ExecutionEngines`](/docs/reference/execution-engine)
+- **ExecutionEngine** : The `ExecutionEngine` provides backend-specific computing resources that are used to read-in and perform validation on data.
+For more information on `ExecutionEngines`, please refer to the following [Core Concepts document on ExecutionEngines](/docs/reference/execution-engine)
-- `DataConnectors` : The current configuration contains both an `InferredAssetFilesystemDataConnector`, which allows you to retrieve a batch of data by naming a data asset (which is the filename in our case), and a `RuntimeDataConnector`, which allows you to retrieve a batch of data by defining a filepath.
+- **DataConnectors** :  `DataConnectors` facilitate access to external data stores, such as filesystems, databases, and cloud storage.
+The current configuration contains both an `InferredAssetFilesystemDataConnector`, which allows you to retrieve a batch of data by naming a data asset (which is the filename in our case), and a `RuntimeDataConnector`, which allows you to retrieve a batch of data by defining a filepath.
 In this tutorial we will only be using the `InferredAssetFilesystemDataConnector`.
-For more information on DataConnectors, please refer to the following [Core Concepts document on Datasources](/docs/reference/datasources).
+For more information on `DataConnectors`, please refer to the following [Core Concepts document on Datasources](/docs/reference/datasources).

 :::